Mixarar/text-adventure/README.md

-# text-adventure
+# Semester Project
-A simple text adventure game with networking elements
+A simple text adventure game with networking elements, will include a server and a client and some basic networking.